jameskolean/gatsby-jameskolean-tech/_data/post/2022-08-29-prisma-rest-graphql.md

 }
 ```

-### Install VSCode extension
+### Install VSCode Prisma extension

 The extension you want is `Prisma v4.2.0`

-To enable, add to the VSCode settings JSON file.
+To enable, add the following to the VSCode settings JSON file.
 To get to the settings, go here: Code > Preferences > Settings, then switch to the JSON view in the upper right.

 ```json
   "[prisma]": {